Who will run your food co-op?

 Who you are likely to need

-- Organisers i.e. people involved in setting up the food co-op and the on-going planning, such as a steering group or management committee.
+- Organisers i.e. people involved in the planning of the logistical aspects of the food co-op, such as leading group meetings and on-going planning, such as booking a space in a University,

 - Workers i.e. people, either volunteers or paid staff, who are responsible for the day-to-day running of the food co-op, and

 - Customers i.e. people who will be buying food from the co-op.